 Nursing assessments are critical to the job of being a nurse, and there are several different types of assessments that nurses need to be able to perform.
-They may be broad in scope or focused on mental health or a single body system.
+They may be broad in scope or more focused on a single body system or issue.

-The purpose of these assessments is to identify current and potential care needs for your patient by using critical thinking to recognize the normal versus abnormal.
+The purpose of these assessments is to identify current and potential care needs and changes for your patient by using critical thinking to recognize the normal versus abnormal.

-Here’s some background and other information you need about each type.
+Here’s some background and other information you need about each type of nursing assessments.

 Types of Nursing Assessments Every Nurse Needs To Know

-As a nurse, the types of assessments you perform will change based on the reason for the patient coming in and the information that any previous assessments have presented.
+As a nurse, the types of assessments you perform will change based on the reason for the patient coming in and the information that any previous assessments have provided.

 Head-To-Toe Admission Assessment